edo888/lua-cjson/README.md

 lua-cjson - Fast JSON encoding/parsing - modified to preserve object key order.

-NOTE: If you add/remove keys, you will need to manually update __orders metatable
+NOTE: If you add/remove keys, you will need to manually update __order metatable

 ```
 local cjson = require("cjson.safe")